Ambalika Devi: Biography

 After she married Ambika Prasad Upadhyaya at the age of 7, her name was changed to Ambalika Devi, according to the prevalent custom.
 She moved to her in-law's in Patna.
 She was educated in home by tutors.
 She received education in English-medium.

 In 1932, she published Rajput Ramani.
 The book was completed on 1 May 1932 (19 Baisakh 1989 BS) and published in September 1932 by General Trading Company, Varanasi.
-It is th first novel written in Nepali language by a woman writer.
+It is the first novel written in Nepali language by a woman writer.

 Personal life and death

-In 1901 at the age of 7, she married historian Ambika Prasad Upadhyaya.
-They had no children of their own, so they decided to adopt Rajeshwor Prasad, the son of Sharada Prasad Upadhyaya, the younger brother of Ambika Prasad Upadhyaya as dharmaputra (a a spiritual son).
+In 1901, at the age of 7, she married historian Ambika Prasad Upadhyaya.
+They had no children of their own, so they decided to adopt Rajeshwor Prasad, the son of Sharada Prasad Upadhyaya, the younger brother of Ambika Prasad Upadhyaya as dharmaputra (a spiritual son).
 The adoption was performed according to Hindu rituals.
 Devi died on 15 December 1936 (1 Poush 1993 BS) in Patna.